javers/javers.github.io/documentation/jql-examples/index.md

 Shadow reconstruction comes with one limitation &mdash; the query scope.
 References inside a scope are loaded eagerly.
 References outside a scope are simply nulled.
-There is no Hibernate’s style lazy loading.
+There is no Hibernate-style lazy loading.

 By default, `SHALLOW` scope is used and
 Shadows are created only from snapshots selected directly in the JQL query.